GoogleCloudPlatform/dotnet-docs-samples/redis/api/README.md

 1.  **Follow the set-up instructions in [the documentation](https://cloud.google.com/dotnet/docs/setup).**

-4. Enable APIs for your project.
+2. Enable APIs for your project.
     [Click here](https://console.cloud.google.com/flows/enableapi?apiid=redis.googleapis.com&showconfirmation=true)
     to visit Cloud Platform Console and enable the Google Cloud Redis API.

-7. Edit `Redis\Redis.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.
+3. Edit `Redis\Redis.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.
 Also, update "LOCATION-ID" with the location id.

-9. From a Powershell command line, run the QuickStart to create instance:
+4. From a Powershell command line, run the CreateInstance to create instance:
     ```
     PS > dotnet run create instance-name
     ```

-10. And run the Redis sample to see a list of subcommands:
+5. And run the Redis sample to see a list of subcommands:
     ```
     PS C:\> dotnet run command